Originally posted April 2015. Edited, updated, and expanded.

 I just don’t understand how you could just decide you don’t believe any longer.
 I as you know am a Christian and I could never or would never lose my faith in God, but if I did I would like to think that it would be some type of horrible thing that happened to me to cause me to lose my faith in God.
 I am not judging you I am just curious as to what happened to cause you to question and then lose your faith.
 You were such a good preacher, I learned so much from you I just don’t understand what happened.
 Please help me to understand.

-I try to put myself in the former parishioners’ shoes.
+I try to put myself in the shoes of former parishioners.
 They listened to me preach, interacted with me on a personal level, and considered me a godly man.
 Perhaps I won them to Christ or baptized them or helped them through some crisis in their life.
-Maybe I performed their wedding or preached the funeral of their spouse or child.
+Maybe I performed their wedding or preached the funeral of their spouse, parent, or child.
 My life is intertwined with theirs, yet here I stand today, publicly renouncing all I once believed to be true; an atheist, an enemy of God.
 How is this possible, the former parishioner asks?

 Since I never made much money in the ministry, there was no economic reason for me to stay in the ministry.
-I always made more money working outside of the church, so when I decided to leave the ministry, which I did five years before I deconverted, I suffered no economic consequences.
+I always made more money working outside of the church, so when I decided to leave the ministry, which I did three years before I deconverted, I suffered no economic consequences.
+In fact, life has gotten much better economically post-Jesus.

 I decided I would go back to the Bible, study it again, and determine what it was I REALLY believed.
-During this time, I began reading books by authors such as Robert Wright, Elaine Pagels and Bart Ehrman, These three authors, along with several others, attacked the foundation of my Evangelical belief in the inerrant, inspired word of God.
+During this time, I began reading books by authors such as Robert Wright, Elaine Pagels and Bart Ehrman, These three authors, along with several others, attacked the foundation of my Evangelical beliefs: the inerrancy and infallibility of the Bible.
 Their assault on this foundation brought my Evangelical house tumbling down.
 I desperately tried to find some semblance of the Christianity I once believed, but I came to realize that my faith was gone.

 I tried for a time to convince myself that I could find some sort of Christianity that would work for me.
 Polly and I visited numerous liberal or progressive Christian churches, but I found that these expressions of faith would not do for me.
 My faith was gone.
 Later, Polly would come to the same conclusion.

 I read many authors and books besides the ones listed here.
-I say this to keep someone from saying, but you didn’t read so and so or you didn’t read _______, So, if I had to give one reason WHY I am no longer a Christian today it would be BOOKS.
-My thirst for knowledge – a thirst I still have today, even though it is greatly hindered by chronic illness and pain – is what drove me to reinvestigate the claims of Christianity and the teachings of the Bible.
+I say this to keep someone from saying, but you didn’t read so and so or you didn’t read _______.
+So, if I had to give one reason WHY I am no longer a Christian today it would be BOOKS.
+My thirst for knowledge — a thirst I still have today, even though it is greatly hindered by chronic illness and pain — is what drove me to reinvestigate the claims of Christianity and the teachings of the Bible.
 This investigation led me to conclude that the claims of Christianity and the teachings of the Bible could not rationally and intellectually be sustained.
-Try as I might to hang on to some sort of Christian faith, the slippery slope I found myself on would not let me stand still.
+Try as I might to hang onto some sort of Christian faith, the slippery slope I found myself on would not let me stand still.
 Eventually, I found myself saying, I no longer believe in the Christian God.
-For a time I was an agnostic, but I got tired of explaining myself, so I took on the atheist moniker, and now no one misunderstands what I believe.
-(See Dear Family, Friends, and Former Parishioners and Dear Friend.)
+For a time, I was an agnostic, but I got tired of explaining myself, so I took on the atheist moniker, and now no one misunderstands what I believe.

 For a longer treatment of my path from Evangelicalism to atheism, please read the series From Evangelicalism to Atheism.